 - If you would like to get the disclosure notarized by a notary public.
 A list of on-campus notaries public is available here.
 However it is not necessary

-- Bring a signed copy of the disclosure to UALR TechLaunch (ETAS 105) or firstname.lastname@example.org
+- Bring or email a signed copy of the disclosure to UALR TechLaunch (ETAS 105) or firstname.lastname@example.org

 - TechLaunch Staff will confirm receipt of your disclosure and conduct an analysis report.
-This report will be conducted by several on and off campus partners as well as CIC staff and will include a report on the technical, patentability, and marketability of your invention.
+This report will be conducted by one of our GAs and will include a report on the technical, patentability, and marketability of your invention.
 Again, the more complete your initial disclosure is, the faster it will take to complete such report.